 You’ll need 3 copies of your forms: one for your records, one for each Affiliate, and one for the IRS.

-Refersion does not furnish forms or store affiliate tax information on its own, but we do integrate with Payment Rails to make tax handling easier for you.
-Read all about the Payment Rails-Refersion integration.
+Refersion does not furnish forms or store affiliate tax information on its own, but we do integrate with Trolley to make tax handling easier for you.
+Read all about the Payment Rails-Trolley integration.